waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **LESSON 6:** Avoid training low-level Pokémon in high-risk areas.
 Use the `optimal_training_spot_agent` for efficiency.
 - **LESSON 7:** If a specific action fails repeatedly (e.g., using a warp), test alternative hypotheses immediately.
 Do not get stuck in a loop.
 - **LESSON 8:** Immediately and accurately document all map connections in the World Knowledge Graph.
 A single missing edge can invalidate pathfinding.

-# Agent & Tool Notes
-- The `pathfinding_agent` is reliable for on-map navigation but must be given clear instructions regarding elevation.
-Its prompt needs refinement.
-- The `healing_spot_finder_agent` is reliable for multi-map pathfinding to Pokémon Centers.
-- The `battle_switch_agent` is reliable for calculating switch sequences.
-- The `exploration_planner_agent` has proven unreliable and needs refinement before use.

-# Evolution Plans
-- **SPIKE (Nidoran♂):** Evolve at Lv.
-16 for an early power spike with Nidoking.
-This misses out on Thrash, but provides great TM potential.

-# Critical Lessons from AI Critique (T8433)
 - **LESSON 9:** My navigation in Mt.
 Moon has been extremely inefficient due to a failure to understand and respect elevation changes.
 I must mentally check agent paths for invalid elevation transitions before moving.
 - **LESSON 10:** My World Knowledge Graph management is a critical weakness.
 I must be diligent in adding nodes AND edges for every single map transition to maintain data integrity.
-The new `world_knowledge_manager_agent` should help with this.
+The `world_knowledge_manager_agent` should help with this.
 - **LESSON 11:** I have been fixating on incorrect hypotheses for too long.
 I need to abandon failing strategies much faster and be more flexible in my approach.

-# Mt.
-Moon Navigation Log (Corrected)
 - **LESSON 12:** The ladder at B1F(26,10) leads UP to 1F.
 The ladder at B1F(18,12) leads DOWN to B2F(26,10).
 Taking the B2F(26,10) ladder back up results in an immediate, one-way warp back to B1F(18,12).
 The entire eastern section of B2F is a confirmed dead-end loop.
 Do not enter again.

-# Critical Lessons Learned (Continued)
 - **LESSON 13:** The `pathfinding_agent` has become unreliable, failing repeatedly.
 I must switch to manual path planning until I can successfully refine it.
 Do not rely on it.

-# Critical Lessons Learned (Continued)
-- LESSON 14: Prioritize direct game state information and personal observation over external guides or preconceived notions.
+- **LESSON 14:** Prioritize direct game state information and personal observation over external guides or preconceived notions.
 The Super Nerd at Mt.
 Moon 1F (25, 32) was a non-battling NPC, despite my assumption he was a mandatory fight.